tulioaraujoMG/CarAware/README.md

 A paper describing this framework was published in MT-ITS 2023 - 8th International Conference on Models and Technologies for Intelligent Transportation Systems: https://ieeexplore.ieee.org/document/10241376.

+For more information, please see the presentations and dissertation in the References folder.
+They were part of my Master Degree final work, the reason for this framework creation.
+Also, for the presentation recording, please access (in portuguese) - https://youtu.be/y8ONMofSPLE

 # Main Necessary Softwares and Python Libraries
 The following software packages/python libraries need to be installed for this framework to work properly: